alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Dunk](https://github.com/naoyashiga/Dunk) - Dunk is Dribbble client.
 * [Ello](https://github.com/ello/ello-ios) - Ello iOS App.
 * [EventBlankApp](https://github.com/icanzilb/EventBlankApp) - A free open source iOS app for events or conferences.
+* [FileExplorer](https://github.com/augustyniak/FileExplorer) - FileExplorer is a powerful iOS file browser that allows its users to choose and remove files and/or directories.
 * [furni-ios](https://github.com/twitterdev/furni-ios) - Furni for iOS is a furniture store demo app presented at the Twitter Flight conference on October 21st, 2015, showing the power of the Fabric platform.
 * [GrandCentralBoard](https://github.com/macoscope/GrandCentralBoard) - Hang a TV in your open space or team room to show everyone what's up and get them up to speed. 📺
 * [gulps](https://github.com/FancyPixel/gulps) - Gulps is an open source app for iOS and Apple Watch that lets you keep track of your daily water consumption.